raphaelmansuy/tutorials/32_context_engineering/03_what_is_context_engineering.md

 - **Data Sources**: Click streams, purchase history, support interactions, feature usage analytics
 - **Privacy Considerations**: Differential privacy and federated learning approaches for sensitive data
 - **Personalization Impact**: Can improve task completion rates by 25-40% in enterprise applications

+**🎯 Behavioral Context TL;DR**: Your preferences, habits, and history rolled into smart suggestions.
+Like a barista who knows your "usual" before you ask. **Advanced implementation** - requires 8-12 weeks but delivers powerful personalization with 35-55% improvement in user satisfaction.

 ### 🌍 Environmental Context (The Situation Reader)